HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 ```

 This version shows the usage of templates.
-The `archetype` element defines a template with some EJSON expression embedded in it.
+The `archetype` element defines a template with some hybrid evaluating expression embedded in it.
 The interpreter will substitue them with the evaluated results by referring to the executed result of the prepositive operation when using the template.
 Here, the executed result of the prepositive operation is given by the `on` attribute of the `choose` element.
 While the data represented by the temporory varaible `oneFriend` is initialized by an `init` element with the executed result of one iteration,